 On a practical level, the Blue Line is the modern ancestor of the lines of the Metropolitan West Side Elevated Railroad, a private "L" company that began service in 1895 serving the West and Northwest sides.
 Although the actual service pattern of the "Met" was quite different -- rather than a through-routed "horseshoe"-shaped route, the Met was a service that began in the Loop, extended west two miles on a main line, then branched into four lines and fanned out to the west, southwest, and northwest -- the basic alignments are the same.

-Among the parts of the current Blue Line, the Douglas branch is the longest section that remains from the old Metropolitan system, although following the 2001-05 renovation of the branch only the 1.5 north-south segment of the branch along Paulina Avenue still consists of the 1890s steel structure (the rest of the structure and all of the stations have been result).
+The Douglas branch was formerly the longest section that remained from the old Metropolitan system, although following the 2001-05 renovation of the branch only the 1.5 north-south segment of the branch along Paulina Avenue still consists of the 1890s steel structure (the rest of the structure and all of the stations have been result), and as of 2008 is no longer part of the Blue Line route.
 The 2.2-mile elevated portion of the O'Hare branch between south of Logan Square and south of Damen is perhaps the best preserved example of the old Met Elevated, with most of its elevated structure and two of the three stations on this stretch still original, although this represents only a small portion of the Met's Northwest branch.
 The Met's Garfield Park branch and main line were replaced wholesale with the adjacent and parallel Congress Line in the 1950s.
 The same decade, the Met's Humboldt Park branch closed and little remains of it.

 The Milwaukee-Dearborn Subway, which allowed the West Side "L" to be through-routed rather than operate as a trunk-and-branch operation, was started by the WPA as a New Deal public works project.
 Work on the subway was suspended during World War II due to materials and manpower shortages, but was resumed after the war and opened in 1951.